ImanuelRichter/ARdevKitPlayer/README.md

 	* QtWebKit4.dll
 	* QtWebKitd4.dll
 7. Download and install the VisualStudio plugin from <a href="http://download.qt-project.org/official_releases/vsaddin/qt-vs-addin-1.1.11-opensource.exe">here</a>
+8. Download QuaZip from <a href="http://sourceforge.net/projects/quazip/files/latest/download">here</a>
+9. Build Quazip as a dll, exlained as  <a href="http://quazip.sourceforge.net/">here</a> under Building, testing and installing, or <a href="http://www.youtube.com/watch?v=mxlcKmvMK9Q">here</a> for a video howto
+10.Copy the compiled quazip.lib, quazip.dll and quazip.exp to the output folder of the project.
+11.Copy at all header ("*.h) files from [quazip download folder]/quazip to [project folder]\include 12.copy this files from [qt install folder]/src/3rdparty/zlib to [project folder]\include:
+	* zconf.h
+	* zlib.h

 After that you should be able to compile and debug the project.